blucardin/SCIE001Math/main.typ

   *Lemma 2: $pi r^2$ represents surface area of the earth from the perspective of the sun.*

   Assume the earth is a perfect sphere, the number of rays originating at the sun that would hit it is no different than if it was a perfect circle facing the sun at the same distance.

   Therefore, we can approximate the area that the sun transfers energy to as the area of a circle with the same radius as our idealized earth.

   So, the effective solar heating area is:
   $
     pi r^2
   $

   *Putting it all together*

   Logically, the solar energy that the earth absorbs over time should be equal to the amount of solar energy reaching the Earth's surface per unit time per square meter times the effective surface area that receives the energy, times the proportion of this energy that is absorbed.

   Modeling this mathematically using Lemma 1 and Lemma 2:

   $
+              P_"in" & = Q (pi r^2)(1 - alpha) \
-    P_"in" = (pi r^2) Q (1 - alpha)
+    therefore P_"in" & = pi r^2 Q (1 - alpha) \
   $

   Checking units:
   $
-    P_"in" [W] = (pi (r[m])^2) Q [J s^-2 m^-2 ] (1 - alpha)
+    P_"in" [W] = pi (r[m])^2 (Q [J s^(-1) m^(-2) ]) (1 - alpha)
   $

   #align(center)[